kyawlinntun-gif/user_managmement_sample_laravel/README.md

   5.3 Mg Mg is managing.
   5.4 Aye Aye don't have role.

   First, login with kyaw kyaw and go to dashboard after than you can set the all roles and permissions and features.
+And also change their own password.